 The advantage of a diaphragm-based liquid level switch is that no power source inside the tank is required, it can be used with many types of liquids, and since the switch does not come in contact with the liquid.
 However, because it is a mechanical device, over time it will require maintenance.

 Float switches are the original liquid level sensors.
 They are mechanical devices.
 A hollow float is connected to an arm.
 As the float rises and falls in the liquid, the arm is pushed up and down.
 The arm may be connected to a magnetic or mechanical switch to determine on/off, or it may be connected to a gauge that rises from full to empty as the liquid levels falls.

-Sump pumps use float switches (see right) as a cost-effective way to measure the water level in a basement sump pit.
+The ball float switch in a toilet tank is the most common type of float liquid level sensor used.
+Sump pumps also use float switches (see right) as a cost-effective way to measure the water level in a basement sump pit.

 Float switches can measure any type of liquid, and can be designed to require no power to operate.
 The disadvantage of float switches is that they are larger than other types of switches and because they are mechanical, must be services more often than other liquid level switches.